redhat-openstack/website/source/tripleo/index.html.md

     $ export VIRTHOST='my_test_machine.example.com'
     $ curl -O https://raw.githubusercontent.com/openstack/tripleo-quickstart/master/quickstart.sh
+    # To check available options for quickstart.sh, run:-
+    $ bash quickstart.sh --help
+    # To setup master release using tripleo-quickstart, run:-
-    $ bash quickstart.sh $VIRTHOST
+    $ bash quickstart.sh -R master --tags all $VIRTHOST

 This script will output instructions at the end to access the deployed undercloud.
-If a release name is not given, the latest stable release name is used.
+If a release name is not given, newton release name is used.
 Further documentation about TripleO Quickstart is available from the [TripleO Quickstart Documentation](https://docs.openstack.org/developer/tripleo-quickstart/).

 ## <a name="reading">Further reading</a>